High-speed pursuit of stolen car ends in fatal gunfire, arrest

-BELLFLOWER, Calif (FOX 11 / CNS) - Authorities on Tuesday chased a car that was reported stolen in Long Beach, apparently shot to death one of the two people inside and arrested the other one in an incident that mostly unfolded on live TV.
+BELLFLOWER, Calif (FOX 11 / CNS) - Authorities chased a car that was reported stolen in Long Beach on Tuesday, fatally shot the driver, and arrested the passenger in an incident that mostly unfolded on live TV.

 The chase began about 6:10 a.m. and went over surface streets and then onto the Long Beach (710) Freeway, the Artesia (91) Freeway, the Glenn Anderson (105) Freeway, and the San Gabriel River (605) Freeway.

 The motorist ran red lights and sped around cars, nearly overturning at one point.
-Eventually, the chase led to the city of Bellflower, where the car went into a business parking lot and was boxed in by police about 6:40 a.m.
+Eventually, the chase led to the city of Bellflower, where the car went into a business parking lot near Foster Road and Bellflower Boulevard and was boxed in by police about 6:40 a.m.

 At that point, shots were fired by law enforcement officers, and the passenger got out and surrendered.
-A short time later, officers pulled the apparently injured driver from the car and began administering CPR.
-But the driver appeared lifeless.
+A short time later, officers pulled the wounded driver from the car and began administering CPR on him, but he died at the scene.
+His name was withheld, pending notification of relatives.

+In a briefing for reporters near the shooting scene, Long Beach police Sgt.
+Brad Johnson described the circumstances that would lead an officer to open fire.

+"When it gets into threat of your own life, someone else's life, or imminent threat,'' Johnson said. ``I don't have details on how many shots were fired, but I can say that multiple officers fired.''

 Copyright 2017 FOX 11 Los Angeles : Download our mobile app for breaking news alerts or to watch FOX 11 News | Follow us on Facebook, Twitter, Instagram, and YouTube.
 Be a citizen journalist for FOX 11 and get paid – download the Fresco News App today.